nais/doc/basics/access.md

 ### Google Cloud Platform (GCP)

 Before following these steps, make sure your team is enabled for Google Cloud Platform, check out [team access] for more information.

+You will also need to perform a self service step to synchronize your user from Azure AD to Google Cloud Platform.
+This can be done by following these steps:

+1. Login to https://myapps.microsoft.com using your NAV user
+2. Click on "Add app" at the top of the page
+3. Locate "Google Cloud Platform", and click on the icon

+After you have done this the user will be synced to Google Cloud Platform.
+The sync is not instantaneous, but usually does not take more than a few minutes.

 First you need to install `gcloud` following the [instructions] for your platform.